Skip to content

 Lumber Cost Calculator

 Estimate the total cost of a lumber order by multiplying board feet by the price per board foot.
-Use it when budgeting a woodworking project or comparing quotes from different suppliers.
+Useful for budgeting projects, comparing supplier quotes, and verifying invoices line by line.

 About this calculator